 History

-In the later half of the twentieth century, Trinidad was coined the “Sex Change Capital of the World”.
+In the latter half of the twentieth century, Trinidad was coined as the “Sex Change Capital of the World”.
 At its peak, Dr. Stanley Biber performed four sex change operations per day.
-Visit the Trinidad History Museum in town to learn more about this historic southern Colorado city.
+Visit the Trinidad History Museum in town to learn more about this southern Colorado city and its unique past.

 Main Attractions

-Highway of Legends – Trinidad lies at the southern start to this national scenic byway.
-It wrap up past historic mining towns like Cokedale, thru Cuchara and La Veta and finishing in Walsenburg.
+Highway of Legends – Trinidad lies at the southern start of this national scenic byway.
+It wraps up past historic mining towns like Cokedale, through Cuchara and La Veta, and finishing in Walsenburg.

-Trinidad Lake – 2700 acre state park nestled in the foothills west of town.
-This year round attraction features camping, fishing, hiking and seasonal boating.
+Trinidad Lake – This lake lies within a 2,700-acre state park nestled in the foothills west of town.
+The park features year-round recreation such as camping, fishing, hiking, and seasonal boating.

 Recreation